Yes you can Erase in Cricut Design Space!

 Learn how to Erase in Cricut Design Space to create the perfect image for your project.

 Everyone wonders how to erase in Cricut Design Space.
-It makes sense because not all images are perfect for us just as they are.
+It makes sense because not all images are perfect for our needs.
 Personalized images are so much more fun to put on our projects.

 I have found 5 (6 really, but you have to watch the video tutorial to learn the extra one) different ways to erase in Cricut Design Space using several different tools, because sadly, Cricut doesn’t have an erase button….so don’t be looking for one.

 How to Erase in Cricut Design Space – The Video